Products Technologies Demo Docs Blog Support Company

-We just released a new version of the ASP.NET MVC DocumentViewer that can be used in combination with our product TX Text Control .NET Server for ASP.NET.
+We just released a new version of the ASP.NET MVC DocumentViewer that can be used in combination with our product TX Text Control .NET Server.
 The DocumentViewer can be updated directly by updating the NuGet package:

 TXTextControl.Web.DocumentViewer